 “Headaches are a common, difficult health problem that may worsen during missionary service and that can be difficult to evaluate and treat in the field.
 Occasional stomach and bowel problems may also become chronic during missionary service.
 Heart problems and breathing problems such as asthma should be thoroughly evaluated before missionaries begin service.
 With proper treatment, many health problems become controllable, making missionary service possible if treatment continues throughout the mission. …Those who suffer from chronic or recurring feelings of depression, sadness, anxiety, or fear should be evaluated by a doctor or mental health counselor.
 Mood swings, especially when they involve temper and anger, should also be evaluated.
 Treatment, including counseling or medication or both, often reduces or relieves mood disorders, making missionary service possible.”

-Everything I’ve read from the Church indicates that prospective missionaries that have health challenges in their life, whether physical or mental, who can get those issue under control, including with the aid of prescription medications, and have reasonable expectations to be able to do the missionary work and live the mission schedule can serve a full-time mission.
+Everything I’ve read from the Church indicates that prospective missionaries that have health challenges in their life, whether physical or mental, who can get those issue under control, including with the aid of prescription medications, and have reasonable expectations to be able to do the missionary work, obey the mission rules, and live the mission schedule can serve a full-time mission.

 Laws Governing Prescription Drugs May Limit Where You Can Go